What is the new Extended Producer Responsibility (EPR) requirement in Belgium and what do I need to do?

 Disclaimer

-On 29 March 2025, the Belgian government placed new EPR obligations on producers and online marketplaces for Waste Electrical and Electronic Equipment (WEEE).
+In March 2025, the Belgian government placed new EPR obligations on producers and online marketplaces for Waste Electrical and Electronic Equipment (WEEE).

 The EPR requirements cover waste generated by EEE including, but not limited to: